 What is the phosphating process and why phosphate parts?

-Phosphating or phosphate conversion coating is a manufacturing process in which an acidic bath solution reacts with the metal part or weldment and combines with or causes a chemical conversion that transforms the surface of the metal part into a protective layer, which is uniform and inert to the environment.
-Such conversion coating combinations include zinc phosphate, iron phosphate, chromate, or manganese phosphate.
+Phosphating or phosphate conversion coating is a manufacturing process in which an acidic bath solution reacts with the metal part or weldment.
+It combines with or causes a chemical conversion that transforms the surface of the metal part into a protective layer, which is uniform and inert to the environment.
+Phosphate coating combinations include zinc phosphate, iron phosphate, chromate, or manganese phosphate.